/r/propaganda

 • The "unprovoked attack" narrative is a form of propaganda, and lying about it to the public is public gaslighting.

-I'm not saying there was anything moral about the attack btw, obviously Putin could (and should) have stopped the war before it began (by giving Nato more time to negotiate, assuming Stoltenberg told the truth about suddenly being willing to negotiate the weeks before the attack) but the fact remains that so could (and should) Nato.
+I'm not saying there was anything moral about the attack btw, obviously Putin could (and should) have stopped the war before it began (by giving Nato more time to negotiate, assuming Stoltenberg told the truth about suddenly being willing to negotiate the weeks before the attack.
+But the fact remains that so could (and should) Nato.

 It MAY be that the Russians weren't willing to negotiate, that it was really an ultimatum, but Stoltenberg calls it a draft, which implies it could be discussed.
-Plus; some of the claims Russia wanted, to remove Nato troops from existing countries, was likely there to be negotiated away.
-Any negotiator knows that you don't ask for exactly what you want (unless you know you're dealing with someone you trust has your best interests in mind).
+Plus; some of the claims Russia wanted, to remove Nato troops from existing Nato-nations, was likely there to be negotiated away.
+Any negotiator knows that you don't ask for exactly what you want (unless you know you're dealing with someone you trust has also your best interests in mind).

 If we read declassified documentation and documentation leaked, we will see countless examples of highly questionable and some times grave government practice throughout history.